 CS 255 Introduction to Artificial Intelligence

-This course will present overviews of the roots of artificial intelligence, predicate calculus, search techniques, knowledge representation, knowledge-based problem-solving, the complexity of natural language and machine learning.
+This course will present overviews of the roots of artificial intelligence, predicate calculus, search techniques, knowledge representation and knowledge-based problem-solving.
 In addition to other assignments, students will be required to complete projects using languages and techniques which will be introduced during the course.
-Prerequisite: CS 170 and CS 221.
+Prerequisite: CS 221, CS 170.
 Three credits.

 CS 265 Information Systems Management

 This course provides an introduction to management information systems, e-commerce, planning, and decision support systems explaining how information is used in organizations, the role of information technology professionals, and how information systems are used to an advantage in business settings.
 Social and ethical issues related to the design, implementation and use of information systems will be addressed.
 Basic information technology project management skills will be covered as well as the issues and challenges involved in managing an information services department and navigating organizational structures in the corporate world.
 Prerequisite: CS 102.
 Three credits.

 An introduction to the algorithms of scientific computation and their application to problems in engineering, algebra and calculus.
 Topics covered include number representation, error analysis, programming techniques, function evaluation, solutions of nonlinear equations, solutions of linear systems, numerical integration, eigenvalues/eigenvectors, and solutions of differential equations.
 Prior programming experience is not required.
 Prerequisite: MA 109 or MA 111.
 Three credits.